scieloorg/Web/docs/howtoinstall.rst

         .. warning::

-            Pay attention at this part, a lot of parameters must be configured.
+             some parameters must be configured.

-        Copy the file article.def.template to article.def.php
+        Copy the file title.def.template to title.def

         .. code-block:: text